 - 8. Locate one nylon servo arm, and using wire cutters, remove all but one of the arms.
-Using a 2mm drill bit, enlarge the third hole out from the center to accommodate the elevator pushrod wire. - 9.
-Plug the elevator servo into the receiver and center the servo.
+Using a 2mm drill bit, enlarge the third hole out from the center to accommodate the elevator pushrod wire. - Plug the elevator servo into the receiver and center the servo.
 Install the servo arm onto the servo.
 The servo arm should be perpendicular to the servo and point toward the middle of the fuselage. - 10.
-Be sure both elevator halves are flat.
-Center both elevator halves and hold them in place using a couple of pieces of masking tape. - 11.
-Connect two elevator purshord to the metal domino connector and secure it.
-Insert the wire pushrod into the metal domino connector and secure it. - 12.
-With the elevator halves and elevator servo centered, carefully place a mark on the elevator pushrod wire where it crosses the hole in the servo arm. - 13.
+With the elevator and elevator servo centered, carefully place a mark on the elevator pushrod wire where it crosses the hole in the servo arm. - 11.
 Using pliers, carefully make a 90 degree bend up at the mark made.
-Cut off the excess wire, leaving about 8mm beyond the bend. - 14.
+Cut off the excess wire, leaving about 8mm beyond the bend. - 12.
 Insert the 90 degree bend up through the hole in the servo arm, install one nylon snap keeper over the wire to secure it to the arm.
-Install the servo arm retaining screw and remove the masking tape the elevator halves. - 15.
+Install the servo arm retaining screw and remove the masking tape the elevator halves. - 13.
 Using thick CA glue, secure the pushrod sleeves to the pushrod sleeve guide.